CoderDojoMcDonough/Documentation/Coding_Session_Outline.md

 We encourage intermediate or advanced students to register using our Advanced Student Signup form at [http://www.coderdojohenry/AdvancedStudentSignup](http:
 //www.coderdojohenry/AdvancedStudentSignup).
 Intermediate students are students who understand the basics of HTML/CSS, JavaScript, Scratch, or another programming language.
 Having more details about our intermediate students will allow the coordinators to match students with mentors.
 All students must still RSVP for each session.
-Students who register using our Advanced Student Signup form but do not RSVP to our Meetup site for a session may not be able to attend the session they want.
+Students who register using our Advanced Student Signup form but do not RSVP for a session using our Meetup site may not be able to attend the session they want.

 ## Learning resources before your first session or in between sessions